Everything you need to know about adding tables to WordPress

 Screenshot of the TablePress manual table creation

-Once your pricing table data is added, you can use the Table Content section to edit data displays, the Table Manipulation section to control how the data displays and the Table Information section will show the shortcode (such as [table id=1 /]) which can be pasted into a WordPress post, page, or text widget, in order to display the table on your site.
+Once your pricing table data is added, you can use the Table Content section to edit data displays, the Table Manipulation section to control how the data displays and the Table Information section will show the shortcode (such as [table id=1 /]).
+Paste this into a WordPress post, page, or text widget, in order to display the table on your site.
 At the bottom of the page, you can control if your table is sortable.

 Showing your new table on the front end of your WordPress site is straightforward: copy the shortcode, and paste it into the post, page, or sidebar widget you want it to display.
 The pricing table in WordPress might look something like this: